hakancelikdev/unimport/docs/unimport_vs_autoflake.md

 use(walk)
 ```

-For this snippet, autoflake doesn't change anything, while unimport detects and removes the `first` walk import.
+For this snippet, autoflake doesn't change anything, while unimport detects and removes
+the `first` walk import.

-- Autoflake replaces unused imports in compound statements with `pass`, while unimport detecs and imports inside compund statemetns,
+- Autoflake replaces unused imports in compound statements with `pass`, while unimport
-if it detects that you are expecting an `ImportError`, it doesn't remove that particular import.
+  detecs and imports inside compund statemetns,if it detects that you are expecting an
+  `ImportError`, it doesn't remove that particular import.

 ```py
 try: